liafizan/ecs-orchestrate/README.md

            maximumPercent: 200
            minimumHealthyPercent: 50
     # **********************************************************************
-    # Service dlete will be used to delete services where running count is 0
+    # Service delete will be used to delete services where running count is 0
     # Cannot be used via automated tools as it requires user confimration
     # **********************************************************************
     serviceDelete: